techiediaries/techiediaries/_posts/2020/vue/2020-11-14-vue-3-tutorial.md

 ---
 layout: bpost
-title: "Vue.js 3 Tutorial by Example: Create Vue 3 App, Components, Router & Composition API"
+title: "Vue.js 3 Tutorial by Example: Vue 3 App, Components, Props & Composition API"
 image: "images/content/vue.png"
 excerpt: "In this tutorial, we'll show you how to develop a simple app using the current version of Vue 3,  we'll particularly focus on the new features" tags : [vuejs, vue-3]